Dielectric heating

 A microwave oven uses dielectric heating to cook food.

-Dielectric heating, also known as electronic heating, radio frequency heating, and high-frequency heating, is the process in which a radio frequency (RF) alternating electric field, or radio wave or microwave electromagnetic radiation heats a dielectric material.
-At higher frequencies, this heating is caused by molecular dipole rotation within the dielectric.
+Dielectric heating, also known as electronic heating, is the process in which a radio frequency (RF) alternating electric field, or radio wave or microwave electromagnetic radiation heats a dielectric material.

+In modern application two classes of dielectric heating are in use.
+Radio frequency heating or high-frequency heating refers to the use of HF and VHF frequencies (3-300 MHz).
+Microwave heating works at the higher microwave frequencies (0.3-300 GHz).
+Both (mainly) work via molecular dipole rotation within the dielectric induced by an oscillating electromagnetic field; the difference is that RF/HF heating involves the antenna near field, while MW largely occurs in the far field, leading to differences in effective range, penetration, and heating uniformity.

 Mechanism

+Dipole rotation

 Molecular rotation occurs in materials containing polar molecules having an electrical dipole moment, with the consequence that they will align themselves in an electromagnetic field.
 If the field is oscillating, as in an electromagnetic wave or a rapidly oscillating electric field, these molecules rotate continuously by aligning with it.
 This is called dipole rotation or dipolar polarisation.
 As the field alternates, the molecules reverse direction.
 Rotating molecules push, pull, and collide with other molecules (through electrical forces), distributing the energy to adjacent molecules and atoms in the material.
 The process of energy transfer from the source to the sample is a form of radiative heating.

 Temperature is related to the average kinetic energy (energy of motion) of the atoms or molecules in a material, so agitating the molecules in this way increases the temperature of the material.
 Thus, dipole rotation is a mechanism by which energy in the form of electromagnetic radiation can raise the temperature of an object.
 There are also many other mechanisms by which this conversion occurs.

 Dipole rotation is the mechanism normally referred to as dielectric heating, and is most widely observable in the microwave oven where it operates most effectively on liquid water, and also, but much less so, on fats and sugars.
 This is because fats and sugar molecules are far less polar than water molecules, and thus less affected by the forces generated by the alternating electromagnetic fields.
 Outside of cooking, the effect can be used generally to heat solids, liquids, or gases, provided they contain some electric dipoles.